andrealufino/ALSystemUtilities/README.md

 ALSystemUtilities
 =================

-In order to use the framework you have to open the project in Xcode and then click on Product -> Archive and drag the .framework file into the project you want to import it.
+In order to use the framework you have to open the project in Xcode and then click on Product -> Archive and drag the .embeddedframework file into the project you want to import it.

 The project is built using the iOS Universal Framework template (Fake framework) by kstenerud (https://github.com/kstenerud/iOS-Universal-Framework?source=cc).